aio-libs/.github/SECURITY.md

    first to understand if your vulnerability is valid and in-scope.
 2. If this repository contains `SECURITY_EXTRA.md` please refer to it and follow any additional directions specific to this repository.
+3. When writing the report, please use Github permalinks when referencing any code in the project.

 ## Reporting a Vulnerability